Contributing to the IntelliJ Platform

 File a Bug Report

 Bug reports take little time to file and are very helpful to developers.
 This is one of the easiest contributions you can make.
 When you discover a problem with the IDE or the platform, please report it.
-Make sure you provide information about your environment (OS, JDK version), steps to reproduce the issue, as well as a written description of the problem.
-You can file a bug in our YouTrack issue tracker.
-Before submitting an issue, please search for already submitted ones describing the same problem - and if you find one, feel free to vote for it.
+Make sure you provide information about your environment (available from YouTrack issue tracker.
+Before submitting an issue, please search for already submitted ones describing the same problem — and if you find one, feel free to vote for it.menu), steps to reproduce the issue, as well as a written description of the problem.
+You can file a bug in our

 Help Triage Existing Bug Reports